Sreelakshmi-rv/Job_posting_classification/README.md

 - [Future Improvements](#-future-improvements)
 - [License](#-license)

----

 ## Overview

 This is a **Data Science mini-project** where job data is scraped, vectorized using **TF-IDF**, and clustered using **KMeans** to uncover hidden patterns in job postings.
 It's particularly useful for automating job categorization without labeled datasets.

----

-## 🖼️ App Demo

-> ✨ You can explore job clusters and skill groupings directly from your browser.

 ## Features